sevagh/goat/commands/eni/README.md

 * Use metadata to establish an EC2 client and scan ENIs
 * Attach the ENIs it needs based on their tags

+#### DeviceIndex

+ENI attachments take a parameter called [DeviceIndex](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-network-interface-attachment.html).
+Goat isn't smart, and always starts from DeviceIndex `1`.

+This means that your EC2 instance should have no attached ENIs.

+If it does, they should be the ones that `goat` was going to attach anyway, not external ENIs that have no `goat` tags.

 #### Tags

 These are the tags you need: